qingyou97/val_edge_map/README.md

-Okay, two things, I will tell Li Zhe to clarify the content of MTG again.
-Secondly, I will have Li Zhe write the experimental design and paste the Excel link into the deliverables.
+Create a table in the specified format to record the number of images with and without targets, as well as the number for training and testing.
+During testing, also divide it into image-level and pixel-level.